 Where to Buy Lentils

 Dried lentils have an extremely long shelf life.
-They should be stored in an airtight container away from light, heat, and moisture.
+Store them in an airtight container away from light, heat, and moisture.
 An airtight container also keeps insects out, which easily infest improperly stored dried grains and legumes.
 Cooked lentils stay good stored in an airtight container in the refrigerator for up to a week or in the freezer for up to three months, making them a good ingredient for a weekend meal prep plan.

 Nutrition and Benefits